navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 ⚡ Operational Trends: Includes line charts for "Total Energy KWh by Date" and "Avg Hardboard Strength & Density by Date," offering daily views of energy usage and key product quality attributes over time.

 🌡️ Contextual Slicers: Features interactive slicers like "Press Temperature," which has a tooltip explaining its critical importance to both product quality and energy efficiency in the hardboard (plywood-like material) manufacturing process.
-(Here, insert a screenshot or video of this dashboard page.)
-(You can also include a short video demonstrating hovering over the Defect breakdown pie chart to show the tooltip explanations.)
+(Here, insert a screenshot of this dashboard page.
+You can also include a short video demonstrating hovering over the Defect breakdown pie chart to show the tooltip explanations.)

 2.2.
 Deep Dive: Quality Analysis & Improvements (Page 2: Defect Analysis)
 Objective: To provide a granular analysis of the relationship between specific production parameters and the occurrence of defects, facilitating root cause identification and targeted quality improvement initiatives.